How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Product spaces, Segre map, Veronese embedding

 \subsection{Product spaces, Segre map}

-The most basic topology on products of topological spaces is the ``product topology,'' whose open sets are unions of products of open subsets of each factor.
+Usually the topology considered on products of topological spaces is the ``product topology,'' whose open sets are unions of products of open subsets of each factor.
 The product topology on algebraic varieties however is very restrictive:

-\begin{example} Since the only proper closed subsets of $\kk$ are finite sets of points (\cref{exercise:k^1-intro}), the proper closed subsets of $\kk^2 \cong \kk \times \kk$ under the product topology are finite unions of sets of the form $S_1 \times S_2$, where at least one of the $S_i$ is finite.
-Given a polynomial $f$ in $(x,y)$, it follows that the curve $V(f)$ on $\kk^2$ is closed in the product topology if and only if $f$ can be expressed as $g(x)h(y)$ for polynomials $g,h$ in one variable. \end{example}
+\begin{example} Since the only proper closed subsets of $\kk$ are finite sets of points (\cref{example:subvarieties-aff1}), the proper closed subsets of $\kk^2 \cong \kk \times \kk$ under the product topology are finite unions of sets of the form $S_1 \times S_2$, where at least one of the $S_i$ is finite.
+Given a polynomial $f$ in $(x,y)$, it follows that $V(f)$ on $\kk^2$ is closed in the product topology if and only if $f$ can be expressed as $g(x)h(y)$ for polynomials $g,h$ in one variable (\cref{exercise:product-top}).
+In particular the product topology on $\kk^2$ is {\em different} from the Zariski topology. \end{example}